FrejMellberg/Temperature_monitoring_AWS/README.md

 #### Security
 - As all the connections to the AWS IoT core are TLS connections and authentication is <br/>
 done with either x.509 certificates or Amazon Cognito.
 In this project I have hardcoded <br/>
 the keys into the device code.
-Although in a seperate file, this is never a good practice.<br/> A better practice would have been to learn and use the AWS Key management service.<br/>
+Although in a seperate file, *secrets.h*, this is never a good practice.<br/> A better practice would have been to learn and use the AWS Key management service.<br/>
 This would not only make it safer but also simplify the distribution of keys and certificates<br/> to multiple devices.

 - Another important security principle is "least privledged".
 AWS uses Roles and Policies <br/>
 to grant privileges to devices and users.
 These can be highly customized to suit the intended<br/> use.
-Making sure everything can access only exactly what it need limits the damage that can <br/> be done if a resource would be compromised.
+Making sure that every part can access only exactly what it need limits the damage that<br/>can  be done if a resource would be compromised.

 - As we're working with IoT devices it's also important to remeber to look at the physical <br/>security.
 Can the device be easily tempered with?
 Or can the environment damages it or <br/>
 in some way unintended mess up the data?